Henryforce/AsyncTimeSequences/README.md

 ## How to test

 Properly testing these time sequences requires some setup.
-Ideally, it is recommended to inject the scheduler, that will execute the time handling of your sequences, into your logic object.
+Ideally, it is recommended to inject the scheduler, which will execute the time handling of your sequences, into your logic object.

 By injecting the scheduler, you can for example inject a test scheduler to manipulate the time operators.